trane-project/trane-music/courses/minor_pentatonic_scale/lesson_A/exercise_1/back.md

-The note in degree number 1 of the A minor pentatonic scale is A.
+The note in degree number 1 of the A Minor Pentatonic scale is A.